stevenmcdonald/IEnvoyProxy/README.md

 ### Requirements

-This repository contains a precompiled iOS and Android version of IPtProxy.
-If you want to compile it yourself, you'll need Go 1.16 as a prerequisite.
+You'll need Go 1.18 as a prerequisite.

 You will also need Xcode installed when compiling for iOS and an Android NDK when compiling for Android.